rstacruz/vimbower/Readme.md

 ### 1. Install node and bower

 Install [node.js].
-In OS X, the preferred way to to use [Homebrew].
+In OS X, the preferred way is to use [Homebrew].

 ```sh
 $ brew install nodejs          # osx